sergeypedan/formtastic-tristate-radio/README.md

 ## Configuration

 Nothing is configurable yet.
 I think of making configurable which values are regognized as `nil`.

+## Dependencies

+Now the gem depends on Formtastic (naturally) and Rails.
+Frankly I am not sure whether I have time to make it work with other frameworks.

 ## How it works